Melbourne coffee guide: Melbourne’s Cafe Menu’s explained

-In Australia, an iced coffee usually comes served with ice cream.
+Don’t assume that an iced coffee is a sensible option when you’re looking for a cooling beverage: In Australia, an iced coffee usually comes served with ice cream.

 Generally speaking, the espresso shot is poured in a glass with a scoop of ice cream and then topped with cold milk.
 If you want it without the calories then it’s usually best to specify that you’d like an ‘iced latte’ or an ‘iced long black’

-If you can’t have cows milk then are plenty of milk-free alternatives in cafes here in Melbourne and the rest of Australia.
+If you can’t have cows milk then are plenty of milk free alternatives in cafes here in Melbourne and the rest of Australia.
 The most common ones are Almond milk ( Milk Lab brand) and Soy Milk (Bon Soy or Soy Boy).
 Unlike in Europe, Oatly Oat milk hasn’t really got going in Australia yet.